 Map of Austria-Hungary in 1914 showing the military districts and Švejk's journey.
 The entire plot of the novel took place on the territory of the Dual Monarchy.

 The Fateful Adventures of the Good Soldier Švejk is a novel which contains a wealth of geographical references - either directly through the plot, in dialogues or in the authors own observations.
 Jaroslav Hašek was himself unusually well travelled and had a photographic memory of geographical (and other) details.
 It is evident that he put great emphasis on this: 8 of the 27 chapter headlines in The Good Soldier Švejk contain place names.

-This web page will in due course contain a full overview of all the geographical references in the novel; from Prague in the introduction to Klimontów in the unfinished Book Four.
+This web site will in due course contain a full overview of all the geographical references in the novel; from Prague in the introduction to Klimontów in the unfinished Book Four.
 Countries, cities, towns, villages, mountains, oceans, lakes, rivers, islands, buildings are included.
 Note that from 14 September 2013, institutions (including pubs) have been moved to the new 'Institutions' page.
 The list is sorted according to the order in which the names appear through the novel.
-The chapter headlines are from Zenny K. Sadlon's recent translation and will in most cases differ from Cecil Parrott's version from 1973.
+The chapter headlines are from Zenny Sadlon's recent translation and will in most cases differ from Cecil Parrott's translation from 1973.

-|© 2009 - 2019 Jomar Hønsi||Last updated: 13/8-2019|
+|© 2009 - 2021 Jomar Hønsi||Last updated: 29.7.2021|